 However, if your loved ones are making poor food choices because of their changing tastes, or if they aren’t getting enough to eat, then that’s cause for concern.
 It’s critical for seniors to get the right nutrition for their changing dietary needs, because vitamin or nutrient deficiencies can cause significant health problems.

 Any unexplained changes to your loved ones’ dietary health, including unexpected weight loss, weight gain, or general malaise, should be checked out with a physician.

 If you’re concerned about a lack of appetite in your elderly loved ones, there are a few practical things you can do to help them get enough nutrition:

-“I ask caregivers not to increase the volume of food they serve to seniors who may have low appetites, but rather increase the nutrient density of the foods they serve.”
-Don’t intimidate them with a huge helping, in other words—but you can often add healthy extra calories in the form of olive oil, a little peanut butter, or avocado.
+“I ask caregivers not to increase the volume of food they serve to seniors who may have low appetites,” says Schwartz.
+“Rather, increase the nutrient density of the foods they serve.”
+Don’t intimidate them with a huge helping, in other words—but you can often add healthy extra calories in the form of olive oil, a little peanut butter or avocado.

-“Our bodies tend to thrive off regularity, as do our hunger and thirst signals, so when we stray from our usual patterns, so does our appetite,” says Heather Schwartz.
+“Our bodies tend to thrive off regularity, as do our hunger and thirst signals, so when we stray from our usual patterns, so does our appetite,” says Schwartz.
 She suggests starting slowly, adding a small beverage and/or snack during a normal meal time.
-This can help get the body’s hunger signals going again.
+This can help get the body’s hunger signals get going again.

-If the problem is dry mouth, Heather Schwartz says, “chewing sugarless gum, brushing often, or using an oral rinse prior to meals can improve taste sensation, and ultimately nutrient intake.”
+If the problem is dry mouth, Schwartz says, “Chewing sugarless gum, brushing often or using an oral rinse prior to meals can improve taste sensation, and ultimately nutrient intake.”
 If meat is tasting “off”—and a common complaint is that some medications make foods taste metallic—then try other sources of protein like beans or dairy.
 If water doesn’t taste right, try adding herbs, or sliced fruits or veggies like lemon or cucumber.

 Some seniors have had success with prescription appetite stimulants.
 First, though, consult a health care provider to make sure it’s appropriate.